-There is currently no legislative provision that requires the President to constitute a panel to interview candidates and make recommendations to him or her or to ensure that this process is open to the public.
-Despite the current President's willingness to make the appointment process more transparent, such a mechanism for appointments has yet to be institutionalised to guard against future Presidents who might not be as inclined to adopt an open and participative process for selection.
+There is currently no legislative provision that requires the President (or the Minister in relation to the appointment of DDPPs and acting directors) to constitute a panel to interview candidates and make recommendations to him or her or to ensure that this process is open to the public.
+Despite the current President's willingness to make the appointment process more transparent, such a mechanism for appointments has yet to be institutionalised to guard against future Presidents (or Ministers) who might not be as inclined to adopt an open and participative process for selection.
+It is for these reasons that this chapter argues for the adoption of regulations to cement this process.